 Huddle Boards resemble “Kanban” boards in that they help teams plot out different activities or ongoing project tasks, usually across different phases of their development.
 For example, a board might contain several columns organized by process step like things to do, things being done, and things completed.
 Or, you might simple create columns for process steps, like step 1, 2, 3, etc.

 Huddle Boards don’t have to be organized around processes.
-They can also serve as living dashboards for teams and organization.
+They can also serve as living dashboards for teams and organizations.
 Some Huddle Boards might contain daily or monthly goals, along with progress reports like graphs or pie charts.
 However they’re structured, their purpose is the same: instantly align people around a shared purpose to coordinate and accelerate action.

 Tools & Templates